erickjordan/perl6-Parse-STDF/README.md

 [![Build Status](https://travis-ci.org/erickjordan/perl6-Parse-STDF.svg?branch=master)](https://travis-ci.org/erickjordan/perl6-Parse-STDF)

+## EXAMPLES
+Have a look at the examples.
+There are several scripts that demonstrate how to access the underlying objects and their attributes.
+In particular, dump\_records\_to\_ascii.p6 does a fair job of visiting each Parse::STDF object class.

 ## NativeCall
 Parse::STDF uses NativeCall to interface with **libstdf**.
 Its easy to use, a natural fit and the next best thing since sliced cheese.
 No need for ::XS, SWIG (or other bridging software) to interface a C library with Perl.